RACV Logo

 Day 7: Hue

 Today’s adventure will be taken on the back of a motorbike.
 You’ll have your own driver who will take you first on a drive around the Imperial Citadel, including the Forbidden Purple City.
 The latter was almost completely destroyed during the Tet Offensive in the Vietnam War, but its humble, foliage-covered ruins remain a testament to its proud history.
 Here, you'll gain some insight into the horrific damage endured during the war.
-Next, ride to a special lunch spot at a convent or Buddhist monastery for a delicious vegetarian feast.
-After lunch, drive to the royal tomb of Emperor Tu Duc, set amid a lake, frangipani bushes and pine trees.
+Next, ride to a special lunch spot at a convent or Buddhist monastery for a vegetarian feast.
+After lunch, drive to the royal tomb of Emperor Tu Duc, set on a lake with frangipani bushes and pine trees.
 This evening, maybe ask your leader for the best place to try Imperial Street specialties.

 Day 8: Hoi An